Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Full roof replacement in progress after a successful insurance claim in metro Atlanta

-Every roofing insurance claim we manage follows the same proven five-step process.
-We have refined this approach over hundreds of claims across Alpharetta, Buckhead, Johns Creek, Marietta, Roswell, Sandy Springs, and every neighborhood within 30 miles of Atlanta.
-Each step builds on the one before it, and we handle the heavy lifting at every stage.
+Every roof we document follows the same proven five-step process.
+We have refined this approach over hundreds of storm-damaged roofs across Alpharetta, Buckhead, Johns Creek, Marietta, Roswell, Sandy Springs, and every neighborhood within 30 miles of Atlanta.
+Each step builds on the one before it, and we handle the documentation and restoration at every stage.

 Step 1: Free roof inspection and damage documentation.
 We send a certified inspector to your property at no charge.
 The inspector examines every slope of your roof, checks flashing details around chimneys and walls, inspects gutters for granule accumulation, and photographs every damage point.
 We measure each roof section and note the shingle type, age, and condition.
 This documentation package becomes the foundation of your claim — the objective evidence that existed before the insurance company sent their adjuster.

-Step 3: Adjuster meeting representation.
+Step 3: Adjuster meeting support.
 When the insurance adjuster comes to inspect your roof, we are there.
 We arrive 30 minutes early to brief you on the process.
-We walk the roof alongside the adjuster, point out damage they might miss, discuss material grades and labor pricing in Xactimate terminology, and ensure the scope of loss reflects the actual condition of your roof.
-This single meeting determines the dollar value of your claim, and having a GAF Certified contractor present changes the outcome.
+We walk the roof alongside the adjuster, show the documented damage they might otherwise miss, discuss material grades and labor pricing in Xactimate terminology, and help ensure the scope of loss reflects the actual condition of your roof.
+This single meeting informs the dollar value of your claim, and having a GAF Certified contractor present to show the damage makes a real difference.

-Step 4: Scope-of-loss review and supplement filing.
+Step 4: Scope-of-loss review and supplemental documentation.
 After the adjuster submits their scope, we review every line item against our own documentation.
-If the scope is missing items, underpricing labor, or specifying materials below what is actually installed on your roof, we write a detailed supplement with supporting evidence.
-Most first-pass scopes require at least one supplement.
-Our supplement approval rate exceeds 90 percent because we back every request with photographic evidence, measurements, and manufacturer specifications.
+If the scope is missing items, underpricing labor, or specifying materials below what is actually installed on your roof, we prepare detailed supplemental documentation with supporting evidence and submit it for your insurer to review.
+Most first-pass scopes leave items out.
+We back every supplement with photographic evidence, measurements, and manufacturer specifications so your insurer has the full picture.

 Step 5: Roof installation and final payment.
 Once the claim is fully approved, we schedule your roof installation.
 We handle material ordering, crew coordination, permit filing if required, and final inspection.
 The insurance company issues payment based on the approved scope.
 You pay your deductible directly to us.
 The entire process — from your first call to a completed roof — typically takes 30 to 60 days for straightforward claims and 90 to 120 days for claims that require supplements or appeals.